nvsmith/groundwork/README.md

 #### Back-end

+-   **`inc/`**
-The **`inc/`** directory contains all PHP logic, setup functions, hooks, and utilities.
+    Contains all PHP logic, setup functions, hooks, and utilities.
 The files within are meant to power the theme behind the scenes but do not directly output front-end markup.
+-   **`languages/`**
+    This optional folder can be used to store translation files for the theme.
+(You can delete this folder and its instructional README file if you don't plan to include translation support in your theme.)

 #### Front-end

-From largest to smallest rendering scope:
+From **largest to smallest** rendering scope:

 -   **`templates/`**
     Full-page layout templates (e.g. full-width pages, sidebar layouts).